Reviews

 Common mistakes

-- enabling ESLZ before proving the basic review flow works
+- Enabling Landing Zone assessment before the basic review flow has proved itself